MADONNA THUNDER HAWK

 In the last three decades at home on Cheyenne River, Thunder Hawk has been implementing the ideals of self-determination into reservation life.
 She currently works as the tribal liaison for the Lakota People's Law Project in fighting the illegal removal of Native children from tribal nations into the state foster care system.
 She established the Wasagiya Najin "Grandmothers' Group" on Cheyenne River Reservation to assist in rebuilding kinship networks and supporting the Nation in its efforts to stop the removal of children from Native families.

 Marcella Gilbert is the daughter of Madonna Thunder Hawk and a Lakota and Dakota community organizer with a focus on food sovereignty and cultural revitalization.
-She earned a Master’s Degree in Nutrition and currently works as a Community Development Field Specialist for South Dakota State University Extension on Cheyenne River reservation.
+She earned a Master’s Degree in Nutrition from South Dakota State University.
 Gilbert was a 2014 Cohort of the Bush Foundation's Native Nations Rebuilders Program.

 Her formative years were influenced by the activism of her extended family’s leadership in the American Indian Movement.
 She was a seventeen-year old delegate to the newly established International Indian Treaty Council to Geneva in 1977 and a graduate of the We Will Remember Survival Group.
 This alternative school run by and for Native people, was a remarkable tool for decolonizing and healing the intergenerational damage caused by boarding school.
 Her goal is to reintroduce sustainable traditional foods and organic farming to her reservation as an expression of the most fundamental form of survival and empowerment.
 She is working on launching the pilot project of her own survival school Waniyetu Iyawapi (Winter Count) Mobile learning experience.
 Marcella currently works for Simply Smiles, Inc., a non-profit organization that locates one project on the Cheyenne River reservation in South Dakota.
 She manages the garden project that includes wild food identification, harvest, and food processing.